 - Monthly Special Discount only applies to sales of available stock.

 - Due to possible shipping issues we have a minimum 100 square feet minimum order on these tiles so that they can be safely secured to a pallet.

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.

 - This Item is produced regularly.
 Please inquire for additional production information.

-Renovating your home is easier than ever with Elite Brun Multi Finish Limestone Tiles.
+Renovating your home is easier than ever with Elite Brun Multi Finish Limestone Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 Limestone tiles and mosaics from Country Floors are premium quality, natural stone that is consistent with the most popular design trends.
 The reason this particular type of tile has become so popular in recent years is because it's easy to maintain and clean while still looking great no matter how much you use them!
 They're perfect for any space whether indoors or outdoors.
 The Gray Limestone is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 16x24x5/8.
 You can use the site search to find a different size of this product - we've got it all!

 Natural stones are products of nature, and no two pieces are exactly alike.
 These codes are intended as a general guide to how much variation in color, movement, and veining can be expected.
 All natural stones have unique natural variations and inclusions that are impossible to show in a photograph or sample.
 For this reason, all stone should be unpacked and inspected prior to installation, as Country Floors cannot accept claims for variation in any stone after install.